Atlanta Probation Violation Attorneys

 Have you been accused of violating probation or parole?
 You may face arrest and a mandatory court hearing.
 Having a competent Atlanta criminal defense lawyer on your side during these proceedings is essential if you want your interests properly represented and your rights protected to the fullest extent.

 Michael Moran & Associates, LLC represents parolees and probationers across Georgia who have been accused of violations.
-We fight for our clients’ rights using decades of legal experience, including a history of representing defendants that started in 1975.
+Our Atlanta parole and probation violation lawyers fight for our clients’ rights using decades of legal experience, including a history of representing defendants that started in 1975.
 We are skilled litigators who know how to represent our clients’ interests in their court hearings, presenting arguments in their favor and ensuring their rights are not violated in any way.

 Types of Probation Violations